GenXProject/GenX.jl/README.md

 ## Documentation

-Detailed documentation for GenX can be found [here](https://docs.google.com/document/d/1G_1gdnSj92jF8nda2Zl8O4M5B98t19gOYnbbMFhohb4/edit?usp=sharing).
+Detailed documentation for GenX can be found [here](https://genxproject.github.io/GenX/).
 It includes details of each of GenX's methods, required and optional input files, and outputs.
 Interested users may also want to browse through prior publications that have used GenX to understand the various features of the tool.
-Full publication list is available [here] (https://energy.mit.edu/genx/#publications).
+Full publication list is available [here](https://energy.mit.edu/genx/#publications).

 ## Running an Instance of GenX
 Download or clone the GenX repository on your machine in a directory named 'GenX'.
 Create this new directory in a location where you wish to store the GenXJulEnv environment.